gweissman/icu_ml_ms/manuscript.md

 ### Missing Data

-A manual chart review of the EHR confirmed that none of the missing data elements were due to an error in the dataset or database query, but were rather due to data not entered into the EHR.
+A manual chart review of the EHR confirmed that none of the missing data elements were due to an error in the dataset or in the database query, but rather were due to data not entered into the EHR.
-We employed three different approaches to handling missing data to understand their effects on model performance in small clinical datasets and to see how they were related to performance using different modeling approaches.
+We employed three different approaches to handling missing data to understand their effects on model performance in small clinical datasets and to test how they were related to performance using different modeling approaches.

 First, we left all data as missing and allowed each modeling approach to deal with the data differently.
 For the manually trained models, missingness indicator variables were generated for SBP, pH, albumin, and FiO2, considering that their absence would be informative based on clinical experience caring for patients in the ICU.
 The remaining missing data were imputed using a k-nearest neighbors procedure.
 For the TPOT models, median imputation was used for all missing variables.
-For the Feat models, TODO(Bill).
+For the Feat models, ...
+TODO(Bill).

 Second, we pre-imputed all missing data so that all modeling approaches used the same imputed dataset.
-Imputation in this case was performed with the mice package in R using Bayesian linear regression.[@M2iYoflW]
+Imputation in this case was performed with the `mice` package in R using Bayesian linear regression.[@M2iYoflW]

-Third, we performed a complete case analysis by entirely excluding the 8 most missing variables, then removing observations that had any missingness among the remaining variables.
+Third, we performed a complete case analysis by entirely excluding the 8 most missing variables then removing observations that had any missingness among the remaining variables.

 ### Split Sampling

 The data were divided into training and testing samples using two different strategies.
 The first strategy used 80% and 20% splits for training and testing, respectively.
 The second used 50% and 50% splits.
 Split sampling for both strategies was performed with balanced stratification on ICU type (medical and non-medical) and by quartile of the APACHE score.
 The observations were sampled such that the 20% test set is a subset of the 50% test set.